One well serving two residences is considered a 2

-- Prior to use, the newly constructed system should be disinfected with a chlorine dosage of no less than 10 parts per million (ppm) as measured
+Prior to use, the newly constructed supply should be disinfected with a chlorine dosage of no less than 10 parts per million (ppm) as measured

 after a contact time of 24 hours (10 ppm is equivalent to approximately 1 quart chlorine bleach per 1,000 gallons water).

-NOTE: Expansion of a two-party system to provide additional connections will require that the system meet all public water system requirements of the Thurston County
+NOTE: Expansion of a 2 Single-Family Residential water supply to provide additional connections will require the

-expansion by a qualified water system designer or engineer and subsequent approval by the Health Dept. For additional
+expansion by a qualified professional engineer and subsequent approval by the Health Department.
+For additional

 and Additional Resources (some